We all have a common question at some point in life, “Who am I?”

 We worship God because of what He has done

 There is no one like God.
-Worshipping God for who what He has done means honoring and adoring God for His work.
+Worshipping God for what He has done means honoring and adoring God for His work.
 God is still at work today, but His most prominent works have been demonstrated in His work of creation and His work of redemption.
-He created the universe and all things—from the biggest to the smallest, from the most invisible to the least invisible—in it.
+He created the universe and all things—from the biggest to the smallest, from the most visible to the least visible—in it.
 He redeemed His people from the bondage of sin(s) [it is noteworthy that the singular ‘sin’ refers to the deliberate act of rejecting Jesus Christ as the Lord and Savior, while the plural ‘sins’ referring to the deliberate acts of rebelling against His commands and commandments].
 Both God’s creative and redemptive works have been accomplished through Jesus Christ—the former work brings life into existence and the latter work brings eternal life to those who believe in Him.
 God’s work today is being done through His Spirit—His work of sanctification and restoration—as He sanctifies us into Christ’s image and restores all things for His glory.